apache/spark/docs/apache-airflow/howto/custom-operator.rst

 Templating
 ^^^^^^^^^^^
-You can use :ref:`Jinja templates <jinja-templating>` to parameterize your operator.
+You can use :ref:`Jinja templates <concepts:jinja-templating>` to parameterize your operator.
 Airflow considers the field names present in ``template_fields``  for templating while rendering the operator.